 We operate in the public interest to help insurance companies, their customers and you.
 After an evaluation, we produce Protection Class (PC) data for each property in a community; insurance companies use PC data as one input to establishing premiums for fire insurance.

-The PC evaluation process recognizes your community’s efforts to provide citizens and property owners with effective fire protection.
+The PC evaluation process recognizes your community’s efforts to provide fire-protection for citizens and property owners.
 It also gives you objective insight into your community’s ability to suppress fires and helps you identify areas for improvement.

-Insurance companies generally offer lower premiums in areas with better protection, creating an economic incentive for communities to invest in their firefighting services.
+Insurance companies generally offer lower premiums in areas with better protection, creating an incentive for communities to improve and maintain fire protection.
 As part of the PC evaluation process, we also look at building code enforcement, which we’ll explain in more detail below.